My engagement story

 If I look back to the trip, of course at that time, the thought that our 15th anniversary might be a nice opportunity to get engaged, had crossed my mind for a second.
 Yet, I didn’t want to think about it, because I don’t like surprises or getting my hopes up too soon (even though I wasn’t impatient to get engaged).
 It’s just that once I know I get a surprise, I’ll go full Godzilla mode.
 Nonetheless, when our beautiful anniversary day came to an end, I wasn’t disappointed at all, but I did let all my guards down for the next day.

-We were sunbathing, swimming in the sea and relaxing in the Jacuzzi.
+We were sunbathing, swam in the sea, and relaxed in the Jacuzzi.
 I did notice that Nig brought his backpack everywhere we went, even to the Jacuzzi.
 It was a bit strange but I didn’t make a big deal out of it.

 Luck wasn’t really on Nig’s side that day.
 He didn’t take the fact into account that the Amalfi coast is on the south side with lots of mountain hills blocking the sunset views.
 As you already can guess, there was no good spot to find to watch a proper sunset.
 So the clock was ticking because we were leaving the next morning.
 Almost out of desperation, he was tempted to propose during our dinner in a restaurant with another extraordinary sea view.
 I am glad he didn’t do it because I personally wouldn’t like it in a public restaurant.
 When he felt that I was really uncomfortable that he wanted to take a picture in the restaurant, he realized once again that he had to break down his mission and had to find a better idea for the proposal.